STDSLab/Matrix-Factorization/README.md

   - values of F(i) and S(i) are non-negative
   - clusters in F(i) are spatially cohesive

+You must convert X into a non-negative format (either through adding an offset or taking the absolute value) to use ONMTF_SCR.

 Bai, Zilong, et al. "Unsupervised network discovery for brain imaging data."
 Proceedings of the 23rd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining.
 2017.

 ## Group Matrix Tri-Factorization Methods